-One of the irritating things about being a professional artist is that people are always asking what camera should they should buy.
+One of the interesting and sometimes irritating things about being a professional artist is that people are always asking what camera should they should buy.
 Do I like Canon or Nikon?
 Maybe Sony?

 They say what kind of camera took that picture?
 I tell them that an artist took the picture, not a camera.
 It's like asking what kind of typewriter wrote that novel?
 Or is Microsoft word better than some other program.
-What’s most important in writing is the words you use.
+Of course, what’s most important in writing is the words you use.

 Cameras are tools.
 Photoshop is a tool.
 Lights are tools.
 Nothing more.
-Important.
-Sometimes.
 A photographer with a vision is a hero and can take incredible pictures using even poor quality equipment.

 Two weeks later, the bride called.
-We chatted about the honeymoon and she mentioned that my cake pictures were much better than the other photographer who was hired to cover her wedding!
-How could that be she said, the woman photographer had a $5,000 camera, with a big flash, expensive zoom lens, etc?
+We chatted about the honeymoon and she mentioned that my pictures were much better than the other photographer who was hired to cover her wedding!
+How could that be, she said?
+The photographer the woman hired had used a $5,000 camera, with a big flash, expensive zoom lens, etc?
 I had an $8 camera.
 Well I guess I have better timing on when to take the picture, what’s the best angle, etc. And I have taken professional photos at about 200 weddings.
 Experience helps.

 What do I use?
 Whatever works for the assignment.
 To get me the right look for the picture.
 Mostly it is a digital camera, but sometimes it might be a an old fashioned film camera.
 It depends.